OpenEvalProject/evals/manuscripts/elife-71074/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/71074/elife-71074-fig2-v2.jpg)

-**Figure 2.:** Npas2 suppression in dermal fibroblasts in vitro.(a) A scatter plot of the high-throughput drug screening assay in vitro using the FDA-approved compound library at Molecular Screening Shared Resource (MSSR) at University of California Los Angeles (UCLA).
+**Figure 2.:** (a) A scatter plot of the high-throughput drug screening assay in vitro using the FDA-approved compound library at Molecular Screening Shared Resource (MSSR) at University of California Los Angeles (UCLA).
 A high absolute value of a negative Npas2 Z score indicates that Npas2 expression was highly downregulated (X axis).
 A high cell viability Z score indicates that fibroblasts had high viability (Y axis).
 A candidate compound (Dwn1) was selected based on the highest absolute value of the negative product of the Npas2 Z score and highest viability. (b) Circadian Npas2 expression in murine dermal fibroblasts treated with or without Dwn1 was evaluated (n = 3).
 The p value (0.0346) in the graph represents the subject of treatment. (c) The cell migration of murine dermal fibroblasts treated with Dwn1 was evaluated.
 The number of cells that migrated toward the central area was counted (n = 5).
 The p value (0.0045) in the graph represents the subject of treatment and time. (d) The cell migration of Npas2 knockout (KO) fibroblasts treated with Dwn1 was evaluated.
-The cell migration to the scratched area by Npas2 KO fibroblasts was not affected by Dwn1.Figure 2—source data 1.
+The cell migration to the scratched area by Npas2 KO fibroblasts was not affected by Dwn1.

-## Dwn1 downregulates murine dermal fibroblast Npas2 expression and increases cell migration in vitro
+### Dwn1 downregulates murine dermal fibroblast Npas2 expression and increases cell migration in vitro

 Based on our HTS results, the hit compound Dwn1 was used to study Npas2 circadian expression and fibroblast migration.
 The gene expression of Npas2 in murine dermal fibroblasts was evaluated every 6 hr for 48 hr following synchronization.
 Npas2 expression was suppressed by Dwn1 (two-way ANOVA: treatment p = 0.0346) (Figure 2b).
 However, the circadian pattern of Npas2 expression was not completely diminished (two-way ANOVA: treatment × time p = 0.2664).